ArekusuNaito/knowledge-notes/game-design/software-engineering-exercise-patch-notes-on-every-pokemon-generation.md

         - Video Game Console
         - Dolls
         - Trophies
+- [UPDATED] Pokemon Events
+    - Lapras
+    - Sudowoodo
+    - Red Gyarados [SHINY!!]
+    - Voltorb
+    - Electrode
+    - Snorlax
+    - The Beast Trio roams in Johto
+    - Suicine [CRYSTAL ONLY]
+        - In this version it will go back to Tin Tower as an interactable Pokemon
+    - Lugia
+    - Ho-Oh
+    - Celebi [EVENT EXCLUSIVE]
+        - The first event exclusive Pokemon using the Mysterious GS Ball
-- Battle Tower
+- Added The Battle Tower [CRYSTAL VERSION ONLY]
-    - Exclusive to only Crystal version.
-This is the first time the series introduces a more "balanced" battle challenge.
+    - This is the first time the series introduces a more "balanced" battle challenge.
 In any game, you could be fighting weaker or stronger pokemon than the ones you have.
 You could start the game with  a Level 100 Celebi and beat the game with that Celebi, while the Pokemon in the story are from level 5 to level 50.
 The facility idea probably came from the `N64 Stadium` games, where the player participated in different cups with different rules that were more balanced than a normal playthrough.
-    - 10 Challenges, 10 Floors.
+    - Added 10 Challenges in different 10 Floors.
 Defeat the trainers in each floor.
     - Each floor's rule is to use Pokemon of certain level.
         - 7 Battles in a row per floor
         - At Floor 1 you can only battle with Pokemon of Level 10 an so on